These irresistible chewy sourdough ciabatta rolls have a golden crust, chewy crust, and that tangy sourdough flavor!

 - First Rise – Cover the bowl with a damp tea towel and let the dough sit at room temperature for 12 hours, or overnight.

-2 First Stretch - Turn the dough out onto a floured surface and fold the top of the dough over the bottom, in half...
-This is a high hydration dough or wet dough, so if the dough is too sticky use wet hands!
-Repeat this process for 10-15 minutes, until the dough becomes smooth and elastic.
+- 2 First Stretch – Turn the dough out onto a floured surface and stretch and fold the top of the dough over the bottom, in half… Then turn the dough 90 degrees and do it again.
+Repeat on all 4 sides of the dough ball.
+This is a high hydration dough or wet dough, so if the dough is too sticky use wet fingers or hands with cold water before!
+Repeat this process for 10 minutes, until the dough becomes smooth and elastic.

 Notes